ThisIsKRK/gatsby-starter-netlify-cms/src/content/blog/10-best-cafes-with-free-wifi-in-chennai/index.md

 templateKey: blog-post
 title: 10 best cafes with free WiFi in Chennai
 date: 2019-11-30
 description: Chennai audience has opened up to the concept of mixing dining with work at cafes.
-Cafe Coworking as a concept has caught in Chennai after it became the defacto options for meetings in Bengaluru .
+Cafe Coworking as a concept has caught in Chennai after it became the defacto options for meetings in Bangalore .
 featuredpost: false
 featuredImage: "./Yellow-Submarine-ZRO.jpg"
 author: Shyam Nagarajan